I wrote Depression Disability Benefits: The Ultimate Guide for 2022 for people who need to win or maintain disability benefits for depression.

 If your employer attempts to fire you while you’re on sick leave, then you may have legal rights to severance pay.
 You might even be able to get the termination overturned if it was done because of your condition.
 However, these situations are complicated.
 You should always get legal advice.

-To learn more, read our page on disability and employment rights.
+To learn more, go check out our page on disability and employment rights.

 If you become unable to work because of depression, you have a few options.
 You might be eligible for disability benefits from the government, your employer, or your insurer.

-This list covers the possible options for depression in Canada:
+This list covers the possible options for depression disability benefits in Canada:

 - Employment Insurance (EI) sickness benefits